mimiyin/sense-me-move-me/README.md

 - [Office Hours Signup](https://itp.nyu.edu/inwiki/Signup/Mimi)

 ###Course Structure | [See introductory description below.](#course-description)
-The course is organized around 3 ways of understanding motion:
+The course is organized around 4 ways of understanding motion:
    1. Pathways
    2. Form
    3. Space
+   4. Rhythm

 Assignments will consist of a series small studies exploring each topic.
 Some we will work on together in class.
 Others you will complete as homework assignments.
 The class will culminate in a final project and showing.

 Because course topics are organized around parameters of movement, technical topics will be introduced and built upon week to week.
 - What do cameras see?
 RGB v.
 IR
 - Kinect Skeletons
 - "Traditional" CV: Blob, Contours and Faces